cloudflare/cloudflare-docs/content/bots/reference/verified-bots-policy.md

 #### Example

-Price scraping is not a valid use case.
+Price scraping direct ecommerce competitors is not a valid use case.

 ### Crawling Etiquette

-The crawling etiquette should check `robots.txt` if crawling the whole website.
-The service should have a rate limit of 1 request per second and it should not attempt to crawl sensitive paths.
+The crawling etiquette should check `robots.txt` if crawling the whole website, and it should not attempt to crawl sensitive paths.

 #### Example

-If a bot skips `robots.txt`, it will be rejected.
+If a search engine crawler skips `robots.txt`, it will be rejected.

 ### Public Documentation